After infusion, your child may:

-Engraftment of the stem cells occurs when the donated cells make their way to the marrow and begin producing new blood cells.
-Depending on the type of transplant and the disease being treated, engraftment usually occurs between day +15 and +30.
-Blood counts will be performed frequently during the days following transplant to evaluate initiation and progress of engraftment.
-Platelets are generally the last blood cell to recover.
+Engraftment of the stem cells happens when the donated cells make their way to the marrow and start making new blood cells.
+Engraftment usually happens between day +15 and +30.
+This depends on the type of transplant and the disease being treated.
+Blood tests will be done often to count blood cells after transplant.
+Platelets are usually the last type of blood cells to recover.

-Engraftment can be delayed because of infection, medications, low donated stem cell count, or graft failure.
-Although the new bone marrow may begin making cells in the first 30 days following transplant, it may take months, even years, for the entire immune system to fully recover.
+In some cases, engraftment can be delayed.
+This can be due to infection, medicines, low donated stem cell count or graft failure.
+The new bone marrow may start making cells in the first 30 days after the transplant.
+But it may take months or years for your child’s immune system to fully recover.

 - Special air filtered rooms

 - Frequent bed linen changes